giggio/poshfiles/README.md

 you should disable it.
 Just comment the line that says `Set-PSReadlineOption -EditMode Vi` and the lines that follow it with `Set-PSReadlineKeyHandler`.

+Vim mode will enable **only** if you have `vim` available on your path.
+If you don't, then you don't need to worry, it will not enable.

 If you want to be super fast on the command line and also when typing in a text editor, then you should learn vi, vim and vi mode.
 Just search for it and you will find more info.